 Scaling Your Amazon RDS Instance Vertically and Horizontally

-Following are some things to consider when scaling up an RDS instance:
+The following are some things to consider when scaling up an RDS instance:

 - Determine when you want to apply the change.
-You have an option to apply the change immediately or during the maintenance window specified for the instance.
+You can apply the change immediately or during the maintenance window specified for the instance.

 In summary, you can scale your RDS configuration up or out to meet the growing needs of your applications.
 RDS takes care of the heavy lifting in scaling your database so you can focus more on your application or applications.

 Marie Yap is a Principal Solutions Architect for Amazon Web Services based in Hawaii.
 In this role, she helps various organizations begin their journey to the cloud.
 She also specializes in analytics and modern data architectures.

 Neha Gupta is a Solutions Architect at AWS and have 16 years of experience as a Database architect/ DBA.
 Apart from work, she’s outdoorsy and loves to dance.